Code-Institute-Submissions/project-3/README.md

 Navigation appears as a button for mobiles and tablets, and as a menu in the header in larger views.
 * hall of fame - single game - all games
 * About page has instructions of how to play the game
-* contact form - enabled through flask-mail, enables users to get in touch.
+* contact form - enabled through flask_mail, enables users to get in touch.
 Upon sending, the message will be shown to the user.
 Validation of the form content is carried out including if the email lacks the top level domain.
 * Interactive logo built using p5.js.